Skip to housing guidance

 Common Scenarios

 A "no drugs" clause in a tenancy agreement typically refers to the illicit use of controlled substances.
 It does not, and cannot lawfully, override your right to use a medication that has been legally prescribed to you by a UK-registered clinician.
 Using prescribed cannabis is no different in this context to a tenant taking prescribed opioids or prescribed sedatives.
 Additionally, a general "no smoking" clause does not prohibit vaporising — vaporising a dry herb is not smoking; it involves no combustion and produces no smoke.
-If a landlord attempts to use such a clause against you, respond calmly in writing, citing the Equality Act 2010, and seek legal advice if they persist.
+If a landlord attempts to use such a clause against you, respond calmly in writing, citing equality law, and seek legal advice if they persist.

 Do not ignore an eviction notice.
 You have a limited time to respond and seek legal advice.
 Contact a housing solicitor or Citizens Advice immediately.
 Keep all documentation — your prescription, clinical letter, the eviction notice, and all prior correspondence.
 PatientsCann UK's legal support resources may also be able to connect you with appropriate specialist advice.